Prompt engineer: complete hiring guide with job description

 Most companies approach hiring prompt engineers backward.
 They write elaborate job descriptions listing every AI framework and model, then wonder why candidates either seem overqualified or cannot do the actual work.

 Here’s what you need to understand.
-Prompt engineering roles represent less than 0.5% of AI-related positions, making this one of the hardest-to-fill positions in tech.
+Demand for prompt engineers surged 135.8% in 2025, yet standalone “prompt engineer” job titles dropped 40% in the same period.
+The skill is being absorbed into broader AI roles rather than disappearing.
+That makes finding dedicated prompt engineering talent harder than ever.
 The role combines technical understanding of how large language models work with creative problem-solving that cannot be taught from a manual.

 When you get it right, a prompt engineer delivers measurable improvements.
-When you get it wrong, you have hired someone who writes elaborate instructions that do not improve your AI outputs.
+When you get it wrong, you have hired someone who writes elaborate instructions that don’t improve your AI outputs.
 Let me show you how to avoid that.

 What prompt engineers actually do